-The proposed code change will add the requirements of Section 140.4(1)3 to the compliance criteria in Table NA2.1-1-1
+The proposed code change would add the requirements of Section 140.4(1)3 to the compliance criteria in Table NA2.1-1-1

-NA2.1.4.2.2: Diagnostic Ventilation Duct Leakage from Fan Pressurization of Ducts, and subsequent subsections will be renumbered.
-The language in the new subsection will be similar to that in the existing subsection NA2.1.4.2.1: Diagnostic Duct Leakage from Fan Pressurization of Ducts, which applies to testing of ducts providing conditioned air at 25 Pa (0.1 inches w.c.).
-However, the new subsection will specify that the test be conducted at 50 Pa (0.2 inches w.c.), and language will be revised so that it applies to ventilation duct systems as opposed to space conditioning duct systems.
+NA2.1.4.2.2: Diagnostic Ventilation Duct Leakage from Fan Pressurization of Ducts, and subsequent subsections would be renumbered.
+The language in the new subsection would be similar to that in the existing Subsection NA2.1.4.2.1: Diagnostic Duct Leakage from Fan Pressurization of Ducts, which applies to testing of ducts providing conditioned air at 25 Pa (0.1 inches w.c.).
+However, the new subsection would specify that the test be conducted at 50 Pa (0.2 inches w.c.), and language would be revised so that it applies to ventilation duct systems as opposed to space conditioning duct systems.

-The revised language will also state that sampling can be used for duct testing following NA1.6 procedures.
-If sampling is used for this measure, a sampling group will be defined as all ventilation ducts that carry the same type of airflow - i.e., either supply ventilation or exhaust ventilation - and that have the same make and model for their central ventilation fan.
+The revised language would also state that sampling can be used for duct testing following NA1.6 procedures.
+If sampling is used for this measure, a sampling group would be defined as all ventilation ducts that carry the same type of airflow-i.e., either supply ventilation or exhaust ventilation-and that have the same make and model for their central ventilation fan.

-RA2.6.2 HERS Procedures - Initial Model Field Verification and Diagnostic Testing
+RA2.6.2 HERS and ATT Procedures - Initial Model Field Verification and Diagnostic Testing

-The HERS Rater shall diagnostically test and field verify the first dwelling unit of each model within a subdivision or multifamily housing development when the builder elects to demonstrate HERS Verification compliance utilizing group sampling.
+The HERS Rater shall diagnostically test and field verify the first dwelling unit of each model within a subdivision or multifamily housing development when the builder elects to demonstrate HERS verification compliance utilizing group sampling.
 To be considered the same model, dwelling units shall have the same basic floor plan layout, energy design, and compliance features as shown on the Certificate of Compliance.
 Variations in the basic floor plan layout, energy design, compliance features, zone floor area, or zone volume, that do not change the HERS features to be tested, the heating or cooling capacity of the HVAC unit(s), or the number of HVAC units specified for the dwelling units, shall not cause dwelling units to be considered a different model.

 For multifamily buildings, variations in exterior surface areas caused by location of dwelling units within the building shall not cause dwelling units to be considered a different model.

-For multifamily buildings meeting Section 150.0(m)11B, each central ventilation duct system that meets the criteria of 150.0(m)11B shall be treated as a "dwelling unit" for the sampling procedures specified in this section, and a HERS Rater shall identify a group of up to three central ventilation duct systems in the building from which a sample will be selected.
+For multifamily buildings meeting Section 150.0(m)11B, each central ventilation duct system that meets the criteria of 150.0(m)11B shall be treated as a "dwelling unit" for the sampling procedures specified in this section; an Acceptance Test Technician (ATT) shall identify a group of up to three central ventilation duct systems in the building from which a sample will be selected and conduct the leakage test for those systems.